Deploy a Well

 Important Notes

 All of the above can be achieved only assuming all the required components used in the new Well are already deployed.
-Thourough verification of the components is required beforehand to ensure the Well is deployed correctly.
+Thorough verification of the components is required beforehand to ensure the Well is deployed correctly.
 You can find the addresses for audited and deployed versions of each Well component here.
-Basin is new and constantly evolving, so a limited amount of Well components are available at the moment.
-As new components get added to the protocol the list of available components will be updated.

 Last updated